 Our Dexters are rotated every few days to fresh pasture using portable electric fence reels to define paddocks.
 They usually know when it's time to go, once we give them a whistle they just follow us to the next paddock, pretty low-stress for them and us.
 The pasture has no chemicals applied to it and all of our winter hay is certified organic or signed off by the farmer raising it as chemical and GMO free.
-We usually cut a good portion of our pastures during the season to keep it growing well and make our own hay too.
+We usually cut a good portion of our pastures during the season to keep it growing well and often make our own hay too.

 Between the two of us we build fencing and shelter, repair and maintain equipment, do our own hauling, move and feed cattle and laying hens, raise and process pastured broilers, design the marketing materials for print and online and try to figure out what it means to plan for and run a small business.
 Doing that while creating what is becoming a sustainable homestead from almost bare land hasn't been the easy path.
 Standing in a leaking hay barn in yet another downpour looking at my home that consisted of a 10 foot square plywood room and a barbecue without electricity or running water (besides what was raining on my worldly possessions) during the summer of 2012, I couldn't have told you we'd get this far.
 Learning what we're capable of, improving the land and watching the animals thrive here has made it more than worth it.

 Our land was mostly a fallow pasture used last about 10 years ago for rangeland, grass hay and some oat production.
-We rotate the cattle to fertilize and give the soil life rest time to do its job after the hooves have passed.
+We rotate the cattle to fertilize and give the soil life rest and time to do its job after the hooves have passed.
 The cattle are fed hay on areas of the pasture that need additional organic matter through the winter.
 Our pasture is subirrigated from the mountain springs above us.
 Natural plants are allowed to flower to encourage beneficial insects and we plant trees to encourage the birds.
 Buffers and wooded areas are maintained for wildlife as well.